-Teens wanting to volunteer during the school year are eligible for positions like shelving and set-up and tear-down for children’s programs like Story Time and Discovery Fridays during and after-school hours.
+Teens wanting to volunteer during the school year are eligible for positions like shelving and set-up and tear-down for children’s programs like Story Time and Discovery Club during and after-school hours.

-Applications are available year-round and online for interested teens.
+Applications are available year-round at the library and online for interested teens.
 Signed and completed applications may be returned to the circulation desk at the library or given to the teen services librarian.